gobugger/OSSM-ALT-Edition/README.md

 Image of the PCB the OSSM ALT was designed for.
 It uses a CH224Q for 28V over usb-c with PD3.2.
 The board uses a ESP32-C6 for its 'brains' and also incorporates the RS485 controlelr on-board.
 This means that everything that is necessary for running the OSSM of a usb-c powerbank/walladapter is already on this board.
 An extra usb-c connector is added for easier debugging and stable power is ensured by panasonic hybrid polymer capacitors.
 There is also a WS2812 Status LED although that is currently not used by the RUST firmware.
 The PCB was designed in Kicad 9 and is optimized for easy / cheap assembly by several well-known fabs.

-My vision for this PCB is that groups of people will self-source this PCB.
+My vision for this Machine/PCB is that groups of people will self-source this PCB.
 From 5+ pieces this makes sense, so as long as you can find 5 people you should be able to buy this at an affordable price.
+The rest of the machine can be printed and uses off the shelf parts.

 ## Supported Power(banks)